LiteObject/Local-AI/MODEL_GUIDE.md

 - Reliable and well-tested
 - Good all-around performance

-## Models by what you actually want to do
+## Best AI Models by Use Case: Coding, Writing, and General Tasks

 ### Just chatting and writing stuff
 - **llama3.2:3b** - My go-to for daily use